NHSDigital/nrl-producer-api/README.md

 This folder contains files relating to your Apigee API proxy.

 There are 2 folders `/live` and `/sandbox` allowing you to define a different proxy for sandbox use.
-By default, this sandbox proxy is implemented to route to the sandbox target server (code for this sandbox is found under /sandbox of this template repo)
+By default, this sandbox proxy is implemented to route to the sandbox target server.

 Within the `live/apiproxy` and `sandbox/apiproxy` folders are: